How should we behave at PDGA events?

 People were breaking rules all over the place on my card!

 This can be a tricky situation.
-It can happen quite naturally in the Recreational division, and I wouldn’t worry too much, as it’s likely players are almost entirely ignorant of all but the most basic rules.
+It can happen quite naturally in the Recreational division, and you shouldn’t worry too much, as it’s likely players are almost entirely ignorant of all but the most basic rules.

 If it is not Rec division, and the problems persisted throughout the round, then an approach to the TD may be called for.
 However, you need to consider what you are trying to achieve in doing so.